 Since the time of their ancestors, traditional medicinal plants have been used from generation to generation up until the present; some people are employing plants as medicine based on their willingness to try.
-According to estimates, there are still a significant number of plants that thrive in Indonesia but whose existence has yet to be made known to the general population in terms of knowledge about their composition and health advantages.1
+According to estimates, there are still a significant number of plants that thrive in Indonesia but whose existence has yet to be made known to the general population in terms of knowledge about their composition and advantages.1

-Constipation is one of the diseases that individuals frequently experience, which can be treated with conventional treatment.
+Constipation is one of the diseases that individuals frequently experience, which can be conventional treated with treatment.
 Constipation occurs when the feces become firm, making it uncomfortable to pass and challenging to relieve in the rectum.
 Numerous factors, including insufficient fiber intake, dehydration, drug side effects, and diseaserelated as a result.
 Inadequate physical exercise can result in constipation.2 Constipation can strike at any age and is typically defined by a reduction in stool frequency for three days without defecating bowel motions and heavy straining required).3 Constipation sufferers may experience higher levels of stress as a result of the discomfort it causes.4

 Crescentia cujete L. is one of the plants employed in conventional medicine.
-Maja fruit flavonoids, includes tannins, alkaloids, saponins, and phenols, which give it an astringent flavor when it is young.5 Maja fruit (Crescenia cujete L.) has been shown to inhibit the growth of Vibrio harveyi when taken as a traditional medicine.
+Maja fruit tannins, flavonoids, includes alkaloids, saponins, and phenols, which give it an astringent flavor when it is young.5 Maja fruit (Crescenia cujete L.) has been shown to inhibit the growth of Vibrio harveyi when taken as a traditional medicine.
 This includes treating digestive system diseases (stomach aches, intestinal parasites) and respiratory disorders like colds, coughs, and asthma.
-Antibacterial, anti-inflammatory, and analgesic: Crescentia cujete L.^{1,6,7,8,9,10}

-Based on the above description, a study was conducted to ascertain the laxative activity of maja fruit extract with varying doses of constipated male white mice through loperamide induction and to ascertain the activity of secondary metabolites that can potentially provide molecular training as therapeutic agents.
+Antibacterial, anti-inflammatory, and analgesic: Crescentia cujete L.1,6,7,8,9,10 activity of secondary metabolites that can potentially provide molecular training as therapeutic agents.
 Maja fruit extract may be an alternative medicine for lacinia (constipation).
 Although it is well recognized that this issue will cause discomfort in the digestive tract, namely in the stomach, research on constipation is still infrequently conducted.
 The Maja fruit plant will aid future researchers regarding its pharmacological activity as a substitute laxative agent that can be employed for the development stage of new pharmaceuticals produced from Maja fruit that are no less successful than therapies derived from synthetic chemicals.